Here & Now, WBUR

 In an interview with co-host Robin Young, Rebecca Frankel discusses her experience adopting Dyngo, the retired Air Force military working dog who deployed to combat three times in Afghanistan.

+NewsHour's Margaret Warner sits down with Rebecca Frankel, author of War Dogs: Tales of Canine Heroism, History and Love, to talk about all things Military Working Dogs.
 Some 2,500 dogs have accompanied American warriors on patrol and in close combat in Iraq and Afghanistan.
 Tasks like bomb detection and protection demand dedication to their human handlers, with whom they often form a special bond in the face of danger.
-Margaret Warner talks to Rebecca Frankel, author of War Dogs: Tales of Canine Heroism, History and Love.

 Margaret Warner continues her conversation with Rebecca to discuss the key role war dogs play in Afghanistan where they help sniff out IEDs.
 She asks: What happens when a dog's handler is killed while on duty?